Tilings and traces: Introduction

-The last section of the paper, \S \ref{sec:experiments}, shows some experimental results for the easiest non-trivial results I could come up with using half hexagons.
-It strongly suggests that in this case the Lyapunov spectrum is non-singular but does have multiplicities. \begin{ack} I am deeply grateful to Lorenzo Sadun who pointed out a mistake in an earlier version of this paper, and to Dan Rust for helpful discussions, especially bringing \cite{GL:random} to my attention.
+\begin{ack} I am deeply grateful to Lorenzo Sadun who pointed out a mistake in an earlier version of this paper, and to Dan Rust for helpful discussions, especially bringing \cite{GL:random} to my attention.
+I am also grateful to an anonymous referee for suggestions which made the exposition of the paper much better.
 This work was supported by NSF grant DMS-1665100. \end{ack}